HL7/fhir-saner/input/pagecontent/introduction.md

 work [^1]<sup>,</sup>[^2]<sup>,</sup>[^3]<sup>,</sup>[^4], but not much prior success, although there are existing Health IT solutions that have this data (not just in the EHR).
 If the solution can be interfaced rather than integrated, an implementation can be piloted much faster.
-3. Other resource utilization is available in inventory control or central monitoring solutions, but are not necessarily readily available in the EHR.
+3. Other resource utilization data is available in inventory control or central monitoring solutions, but are not necessarily readily available in the EHR.
 This is a natural evolution from Bed Availability.